Where to stay in Brisbane? Discover the best areas to stay in Brisbane, including a cost of travel analysis of the capital of Queensland.

 While Brisbane is primarily known as a destination for business travel, Lonely Planet titled Brisbane as Australia’s hippest city in 2014.
 Outdoor adventure, sightseeing and cultural opportunities continue increasing throughout the city to cater for lone travellers, couples and families.

-Tourist options bombard Brisbane, particularly at South Bank.
+Tourist options are widely available in the city, particularly at South Bank.
 Festivities throughout the year, dining options galore and the cultural museums are impossible to miss.
 After all this, a dip in Brisbane’s man-made beach is essential and a great option to cool off in the heat.

 Taking a step out of South Bank, outdoor activities are abundant.
 Experience Australian wildlife and hold a koala at Lone Pine Sanctuary, or make your way up Mt Coot-tha for magnificent views of Brisbane City’s skyline.
 The nightlife scene is primarily based within the city centre and Fortitude Valley, offering a countless number of restaurants, pubs and clubs from Brisbane’s chilled out Jazz Club to partying it out on the dancefloor at Prohibition.